 We receive, process, store and transmit, often electronically, the data of our customers and others, much of which is confidential.
 Unauthorized access to our computer systems or stored data could result in the theft, including cyber-theft, or improper disclosure of confidential information, and the deletion or modification of records could cause interruptions in our operations.
 These cyber-security risks increase when we transmit information from one location to another, including over the Internet or other electronic networks.
 Despite the security measures we have implemented, our facilities, systems and procedures, and those of our third-party service providers, may be vulnerable to security breaches, acts of vandalism, software viruses, misplaced or lost data, programming or human errors or other similar events which may disrupt our delivery of services or expose the confidential information of our customers and others.
-Any security breach involving the misappropriation, loss or other unauthorized disclosure or use of confidential information of our customers or others, whether by us or a third party, could subject us to civil and criminal penalties, have a negative impact on our reputation, or expose us to liability to our customers, third parties or government authorities.
+Any security breach involving the misappropriation, loss or other unauthorized disclosure or use of confidential information of our customers, third party, sould subject us to civil and criminal penalties, have a negative impact on our reputation, or expose us to liability to our customers, third parties or government authorities.
 We are not aware of such breaches to date.
-There can be no assurance that we will be able to effectively handle a failure of our information systems, or that we will be able to restore our operational capacity in a timely manner to avoid disruption to our business.
+There can be no assurance that we will be able to restore our operational capacity in a timely manner to avoid disruption to our business.
 Any of these developments could have a material adverse effect on our business, financial condition and results of operations.